 MRIAI, Cert Arch, Dip Arch Tech

 Niall joined as a Project Architect and was promoted to be an Associate after leading a number of successful projects for Reddy A+U since 2011.
-He was promoted in 2018 following his commitment to the firm as well as the leadership and attention to detail.
+He was promoted to Associate Director in 2021 following his commitment to the firm as well as the leadership and attention to detail.

 Niall has been the main point of contact for clients such as Boston Scientific, Eli Lilly, Open Text, EY and others.
 He is experienced in collaborating with practices such as HOK in the UK and Canada on projects with an international dimension.
 Currently Niall is working on the Cork Airport HBS upgrade, office development at Cork Airport Business Park, The Prism 15 storey office block, Cashel Palace Hotel, Leisureplex Hotel, and the delivery of numerous Primary Care Centres & Social Housing projects throughout the country.

 Prior to joining Reddy A+U, Niall worked with Jack Coughlan Associates and Project Architects and led the construction phase of projects such as the Opera Lane development in Cork city.
 With Jack Coughlan Associates, he was responsible for the Lifetime Lab project which was winner of the RIAI award 2006 for best conservation project.